Jymit/SMAD/README.md

-MacScanDrop
+SMAD

-Idea
+Raw Idea

-The idea here is to scan for devices in range of my own network.
+The idea here is to scan for devices in range of my network.
 Sending out a request to all devices in range to join.
 In return I want to provide them with a reverse_tcp payload.

-The one unique identifier would be MAC (media access control) address.
+The one unique identifier would be the MAC (Media Access Control) address.
 Which we will SCAN for, and DROP a payload.
 Lets see how this pans out.

 Problem
 The currently known problems associated with this idea are;
     -Having a script running for a period of time
-        This could be in a while loop for say 300 seconds -To prevent the req beign sent out again to the same device, save the MAC it into a file or db .txt file or a sql db, looking for the most efficient -heterogeneity issues
+        This could be in a while loop for say 300 seconds -To prevent the req beign sent out again to the same device, save the MAC it into a file or db looking for the most efficient
+    -heterogeneity issues
         If it is an android device wanting to connect, would have to wrap the payload into a .apk -Which CLI tools to use to scan the LAN wireshark, tshark, arp-scan, airmon-ng & airodump-ng

-Current solution, more like ideas
+Current ideas..

-while true ; do ./MacScanDrop.<extension> ; sleep 300 ; done
+while true ; do ./SMAD.<extension> ; sleep 300 ; done

 tshark -D (Print a list of the interfaces on which TShark can capture)
     wlan0 is on interface 2